 How to invoice for variation orders and extras on a job

-Before commencing additional work, ensure it's documented.
+Before commencing additional work, it’s essential to have everything documented.
 Obtain a written agreement detailing costs and time implications.
 This might be through a revised contract or an addendum.
+A well-structured VO not only safeguards your interests but also establishes professionalism and clarity in your dealings with clients.

 Here's a basic template for a written variation order: